Al-Hawl

-Al-Hawl (ٱلْهَوْل), also spelled al-Hole, al-Hol, al-Hool and al-Houl, is a town in eastern al-Hasakah Governorate, northeastern Syria, under control of the Autonomous Administration of North and East Syria.
+Al-Hawl (ٱلْهَوْل), also spelled al-Hole, al-Hol, al-Hool and al-Houl, is a town in eastern al-Hasakah Governorate, northeastern Syria, under control of the International Coalition.
 It is the administrative center of the Al-Hawl Subdistrict consisting of 22 municipalities.
 At the 2004 census, the town had a population of 3,409.
 Al-Hawl is the site of the Al-Hawl refugee camp.

 During the civil war, al-Hawl was seized by Islamic State forces, becoming one of the major IS strongholds in northeastern Syria.
 On 13 November 2015, al-Hawl was captured by the SDF, in what was considered as the first strategic success by the newly established SDF.

 Infrastructure

 North of the town is a significant road junction connecting the provincial capital with the Iraqi border.
 While the northeastern branch proceeds towards Tall Hamis and the Rabia border crossing, the southeastern branch towards the Sinjar mountains passes through the town southeastwards, reaching the Makhfar Umm Jaris border crossing after some 20 km.

 The town is surrounded by disused military bases formerly used by the Syrian Army and abandoned in February 2013.